SiGiL-Cpp/CppCraft/pages/05-processing.md

 At the desk, the apprentice places the box over one of the stone vessel, and opens a special trap door below the ingredient the instruction specified.

-And toss the box in the furnace.
+And tosses the box in the furnace.

 #### Second instruction and memory roundtrip